ipunkt/laravel-json-api/README.md

 We provide a trait for adding functionality for json api testing in the `tests/TestCase.php`: `\Ipunkt\LaravelJsonApi\Testing\ApiTestCaseTrait`.

 This TestCase trait is optimized for testing with Laravel 5.3 or Laravel 5.4 BrowserKitTest.

+### Laravel 5.4

+Since Laravel 5.4 has a lot of convenient methods for requesting and asserting you only need the `Ipunkt\LaravelJsonApi\Testing\Concerns\PreparesRequestBody` trait.
+Simply add it to your `Tests\TestCase` use statements.

+The `PreparesRequestBody` provides model to request body transformation methods.